 Systematic Thought Process

 Mentally, golf can be more than a little demanding.
 Consistent performance on the course requires a mental approach that is effective for a casual weekend round or a high-pressure tournament.
 We teach students how to think like pros.
-Under the direction of Carey Mumford, author of The Double Connexion and legendary Clear Key, we coach a mental program that allows for thinking clearly on the golf course.
+Using the philosophy created by Carey Mumford, author of The Double Connexion and legendary Clear Key, we coach a mental program that allows for thinking clearly on the golf course.
 In addition to our one-on-one concept, we focus on the mental side of the game.
-Carey has been a featured speaker at PGA seminars and training programs for 15 years, has worked with over 200 playing professionals and has mentored a great many of today’s foremost sport psychologists.
-He trains each of our instructors, and then makes himself available to each student after the end of their school.
+Carey was a featured speaker at PGA seminars and training programs for 15 years, worked with over 200 playing professionals and mentored a great many of today’s foremost sport psychologists.
+He trained each of our instructors.
 This singular approach allows us to show our students how to take their game and swing from the driving range to the golf course…where it really matters.

 At Bird Golf prospective students and students are never treated like a number.
 From the point of initial contact to years following a golf school, Jay Ewing talks to each student personally.
 It is very important that each Bird Golf Academy attendee has had all of their questions answered about their golf school prior to starting and that we are aware of each student’s expectations, goals, and objectives.
 This is the key to having satisfied customers.